youshamahmood96/job-interview-prep/Sorting/BubbleSort/ReadMe.md

 ## Time Complexity
 - Worst Case: O(n^2), where the array is not sorted at all
 - Best Case: O(n), where the array is partiall/completely sorted.

+## Space Complexity
+- Constant for both cases, as only two additional variable needs to be stored in memory, temp and swapped